Just because someone is familiar with the Spanish language does not mean they know how to pronounce Buena Vista.

-Telluride: TELL-yuh-ride A mountain and the ski resort town are named for tellurium, a rare element found in area mining ore.
-The element, in turn, takes its name from the Latin tellus, which means "earth" or "ground".
-(Another explanation says the name is a corruption of "To hell you ride", but my guess is that's a tall tale.)
+Telluride: TELL-yuh-ride A mountain and the ski resort town are named for a compound formed from gold and tellurium (gold telluride has been found elsewhere in Colorado, but reportedly never in the mines that are actually near the town of Telluride).
+The element tellurium takes its name from the Latin tellus, which means "earth" or "ground".
+(Another explanation says the town's name is a corruption of "To hell you ride", but my guess is that's a tall tale.)

 Tobe (rhymes with "robe"; the "e" is silent) Town named for a local resident.